 October 30, 2024

-South Burnett Regional Council has called for all available technologies – including nuclear and gas – to be considered in Queensland to ensure there is sufficient energy available to meet current and future demands.
+Queensland councils have called for all available technologies – including nuclear and gas – to be considered in the State to ensure there is sufficient energy available to meet current and future demands.

-The SBRC submitted a motion to this effect at last week’s Local Government Association of Queensland Conference in Brisbane.
+A motion to this effect was passed at last week’s Local Government Association of Queensland Conference in Brisbane:

 “That the LGAQ call on the State and Federal government to ensure baseload production of energy is sufficient to meet current and future energy needs of all Queensland residents and businesses, considering all available technologies, including nuclear and gas.”

-The SBRC submission stated that Council believed if power shedding occurred in the future, it would be regional and remote customers who would be first to lose supply and “this is not acceptable nor appropriate”.
+The accompanying submission stated that if power shedding occurred in the future, it would be regional and remote customers who would be first to lose supply and “this is not acceptable nor appropriate”.

-The energy motion was one of six submitted by the SBRC to be considered at the conference, including two in conjunction with other councils.
+The South Burnett Regional Council submitted six motions to be considered at the conference, including two in conjunction with other councils.

-The other five motions were also passed by the conference delegates:
+All the motions were passed by the conference delegates:

 1. “That the LGAQ calls on the State Government to initiate an independent cost-benefit analysis of current building legislation requirements and publish findings, particularly relating to accessibility and energy efficiency requirements with a view to support housing affordability.” (with Bundaberg Regional Council)